 Job hunting is not easy at the best of times, but now during covid-19 times it can be even more stressful, hard work and demoralising, but throw in all of life’s other challenges such as home schooling the kids, sport activities and it’s a wonder you have time for job hunting at all!
 I have detailed 6 key activities that you can do to make job hunting a little easier, hope this help?

-Update your profile to include the most up to date information on you and your career, paying particular attention to skills and accomplishments as well as asking for recommendations from your network.
+Love it or hate it, LinkedIn is the go to place for recruiters and would be employers, so make sure you udate your profile to include the most current information on you and your career, paying particular attention to skills and accomplishments as well as asking for recommendations from your network.

 Try to publish an original post, something that is relevant to your current role/area of expertise or even better something to help you get that new job.
 This will show potential employers that you have got more to offer than other candidates and they will also get a clearer idea about you and how you could be the solution to why they are recruiting in the first place.